New physics searches via angular distributions of $ \bar{B} \to D^* (\to D \pi) \tau (\to \ell \nu_\tau \bar{\nu}_\ell) \bar{\nu}_\tau$ decays: Acknowledgments

 \section{Acknowledgments}

 This work was financially supported by the U.S. National Science Foundation under Grant No.\ PHY-2310627 (BB) and PHY-2309937 (AD).
 T.E.B thanks the DOE Office of High Energy Physics for support through DOE grant DE-SC0010504.
 TK and EK thank F. Le Diberder for his advice and discussions, and their work was in part supported by TYN (the Toshiko-Yuasa Network).
+TK also express his gratitude to Karim Trabelsi for insightful discussions.